Course Development Grants

 Eligibility: All Berkeley faculty (Academic Senate members, adjunct faculty, and lecturers) and Berkeley staff are invited to apply

-Scope of Funding: The program aims to fund up to seven projects of up to $15,000 each over a one- to two-year grant period depending on the nature of the project.
+Scope of Funding: The Collegium aims to fund up to six projects of up to $20,000 each over a one- to two-year grant period depending on the nature of the project.

-Focus: Proposals aimed toward overcoming the loss of learning associated with the pandemic.
-Proposals should articulate how the project bridges teaching and research at the undergraduate level, and create, improve, or expand undergraduate access to meaningful discovery activities (research, community-engaged scholarship, entrepreneurial endeavors, creative projects, etc.).
+Focus: Proposals should articulate how the project bridges teaching and research at the undergraduate level, and creates, improves, or expands undergraduate access to meaningful Discovery activities (research, community-engaged scholarship, entrepreneurial endeavors, creative projects, etc.).

 Sponsor: Berkeley Collegium